nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 I did more research and realized I had some of my settings in the incorrect location of the configuration file.
 I tuned many of the following configuration file settings.
 The important settings were related to:
   - Upstream connection limits
-  - Upstream connection strategy (least_conn)
+  - Upstream connection strategy
   - Keepalive request limits and timeouts
-  - Handling "failed" upstream servers (timeout, max_fails)
+  - Handling "failed" upstream servers
-  - Worker connections
+  - Worker connection limits / settings
   - Worker file limits
+  - Proxy buffers
+  - Nginx cache

 # Micro Nginx instance 6,000 RPS - 8x upstream microservices
 ![Nginx Micro 6k RPS Stable](https://hackreactor-sdc-project.s3-us-west-2.amazonaws.com/deployment+screenshots/Service+-+6000+RPS+load+balanced+-+stable)

-# Final Configuration - Load Balanced + Some Vertical Scaling
+# Final Configuration - t3.medium Load Balancer + 8x t3.micro Service Instances
 I tweaked the configuration file for a few days trying to improve performance.
 The best results I had were a few "successful" runs at 7,000 RPS.
-However, these runs appeared to be inconsistencies/luck based, because upon repeated attempts they would surpass the error threshold of 1%.
+However, these runs appeared to be inconsistencies/luck based, because upon repeated attempts they would surpass the error threshold of 1% so the screenshots aren't included.

 I ended up scaling the Nginx load balanced instance to a t3.medium instance so that I would have an additional Nginx worker to help manage the connections.
 Using the 1 t3.medium load balanced instance and 8 t2.micro instances running my microservice with their own Redis cache I was able to hit the goal of 10,000 RPS.
 ![Final Run](https://hackreactor-sdc-project.s3-us-west-2.amazonaws.com/deployment+screenshots/Final+Run+-+10%2C000+RPS+t2.medium+load+balancer+8x+micro+instances)